milepore/vizhub-to-vite/README.md

 * Resizing
 * Interactivity

-I’m going to start with @curran’s Interactive Color Legend scatter plot:
+I’m going to start with Kurran Kelleher’s (@curran) Interactive Color Legend scatter plot - I'm going to shamelessly steal/copy code from this Viz just to show how we can get it working.
 [https://vizhub.com/curran/a446f43c024a49608f7ae418cde946a2]

 We will use the following tools to get going: